 What factors should I consider when shopping for a smart lock?

 There are many benefits to a smart lock, like having packages placed inside and not exposed to “porch pirates,” letting in guests, not needing to hire a locksmith to change locks, etc. But the benefits should never compromise the security of a lock.
 Pay attention to battery life, wireless connectivity, manufacturing quality, and multiple device risk (more connections increase the exposure to risk).
-Smart lock add convenience without compromising their primary purpose: security.
+A smart lock adds convenience without compromising its primary purpose: security.

 A smart lock without video is blind.
 Pin codes, e-keys, and remote unlocking based on text messages are convenient, but leave room for hackers to procure private information and falsify their identity.
 A live video provides assurance to know precisely who your visitors are, who may be accompanying them, and who is leaving and when.